jundalisay/sp/content/en/help.md

 We're building a new science and new systems for a better reality.

+The core Superphysics team won't live forever so we're focusing on the most pressing problems.

 You can help by:
 - sharing our posts
 - adding links to our posts or books on your website